blocky/attestation-service-examples/params_and_secrets/README.md

 ### Step 3: Invoke the function on the Blocky AS server

-To invoke the `extract` example, call:
+To invoke the `extractInputs` example, call:

 ```bash
 make run